IATI/IATI-Guidance/en/upgrades/nonembedded-codelist-changelog.rst

      - Change description
      - Notes
      - Discussion
+   * - 29th October 2015
+     - :doc:`Country </codelists/FlowType>`
+     - Multiple edits made to synchronise IATI Non-Embedded code names and descriptions with the OECD DAC definition.
+     - Changes made after an audit of OECD DAC codes.
+     - See `Update Names and Descriptions of DAC-Based Codelists <http://support.iatistandard.org/entries/106346876-Update-Names-and-Descriptions-of-DAC-Based-Codelists>`__ on the support forum.
+   * - 29th October 2015
+     - :doc:`Country </codelists/FinanceType>`
+     - Multiple edits made to synchronise IATI Non-Embedded code names and descriptions with the OECD DAC definition.
+     - Changes made after an audit of OECD DAC codes.
+     - See `Update Names and Descriptions of DAC-Based Codelists <http://support.iatistandard.org/entries/106346876-Update-Names-and-Descriptions-of-DAC-Based-Codelists>`__ on the support forum.
+   * - 29th October 2015
+     - :doc:`Country </codelists/AidType>`
+     - Multiple edits made to synchronise IATI Non-Embedded code names and descriptions with the OECD DAC definition.
+     - Changes made after an audit of OECD DAC codes.
+     - See `Update Names and Descriptions of DAC-Based Codelists <http://support.iatistandard.org/entries/106346876-Update-Names-and-Descriptions-of-DAC-Based-Codelists>`__ on the support forum.
+   * - 29th October 2015
+     - :doc:`Country </codelists/Sector>`
+     - Multiple edits made to synchronise IATI Non-Embedded code names and descriptions with the OECD DAC definition.
+     - Changes made after an audit of OECD DAC codes.
+     - See `Update Names and Descriptions of DAC-Based Codelists <http://support.iatistandard.org/entries/106346876-Update-Names-and-Descriptions-of-DAC-Based-Codelists>`__ on the support forum.
    * - 7th October 2014
      - :doc:`Region </codelists/Region>`
      - Change name for *998* (Bilateral, ex-post reporting on NGOs’ activities funded through core contributions)